SkillsFundingAgency/das-find-employment-schemes/docs/UserGuide.md

 #### Embedded YouTube videos

-If you want to embedd a YouTube video, copy the embed code for the YouTube video, making sure to select "Enable privacy-enhanced mode", and copy that into an edit box.
+If you want to embed a YouTube video, copy the embed code for the YouTube video, making sure to select "Enable privacy-enhanced mode", and copy that into an edit box.
 Here's a [guide to get the embed code](https://axbom.com/embed-youtube-videos-without-cookies/).

 Enabling the privacy-enhanced mode makes the embed code reference `youtube-nocookie.com`, which stops YouTube setting cookies on the site.
-(Our cookie page assumes no YouTube cookies are set.).
+If you forget to enable privacy-enhanced mode, the website will automatically convert the domain for you, but you should get in the habbit of enabling the mode, in case YouTube changes how it works.

 E.g.